JadyLiu/aicamp-demo/README.md

 Before you begin, ensure you have:

 1. A Mistral workflow API key (required for OCR and AI processing)
+2. A Mistral API key (required for OCR and AI processing)
-2. MongoDB installed and running locally (you can connect using `bin/mongosh "mongodb://localhost:27017"`)
+3. MongoDB installed and running locally (you can connect using `bin/mongosh "mongodb://localhost:27017"`)

 ## Features